-- To support effective inter-agency practice whether children are accessing, universal, targeted or specialist services - To support people working with families to understand when to escalate, and when to step-down the level of service provided to a family - iii.
-The levels of need are defined as follows: - Level 1 Children with no additional needs.
+- To describe different levels of need and the services that may meet them. - To guide practitioners and managers of services in their decision making about how to help a family - To support effective inter-agency practice whether children are accessing, universal, targeted or specialist services - To support people working with families to understand when to escalate, and when to step-down the level of service provided to a family iii.
+The levels of need are defined as follows:

+- Level 1 Children with no additional needs.
 This level includes children and young people who make good overall progress in all areas of development.
 These children receive appropriate universal services, such as health, care and education. - Level 2 Children with additional needs.
 This level includes children and young people who require some extra support/ intervention.
 This may be short term but requires a co-ordinated response from services.
 Children and young people may benefit from an Early Help Assessment to ensure needs are met and escalation of need is minimised.
 An Early Help Assessment is an offer of support and requires the consent of parent/s.
 If any members of staff have concerns in relation to EHAT; refer to intranet and or the appropriate MASAC website and follow appropriate area guidance. - Level 3 Children with complex needs.
 Children and young people with un-met needs that are more significant or complex.
 Early Help and a coordinated multi-agency response to needs can prevent concerns escalating to a level that may require statutory interventions.